 - If you have high blood pressure.

-- If you have ever had an allergic reaction to any other NSAID (such as aspirin, naproxen, diclofenac, and indometacin), or to any other medicine.
+- If you have ever had an allergic reaction to any other NSAID (such as aspirin, ibuprofen, diclofenac, and indometacin), or to any other medicine.

 How to take fenoprofen

 - Before you start taking fenoprofen, read the manufacturer's printed information leaflet from inside the pack.
-The manufacturer's leaflet will give you more information about fenoprofen and provide a full list of side-effects which you may experience from taking it.
+It will give you more information about the tablets and will provide you a full list of the side-effects which you could experience from taking them.

 - Take fenoprofen exactly as your doctor tells you to.
-The usual dose for adults is 300-600 mg (1 or 2 tablets), 3 or 4 times daily.
+The usual dose for adults is 300-600 mg (one or two tablets), three or four times daily.

-- Take your doses with a snack, or just after eating a meal.
-This will help protect your stomach from side-effects such as indigestion.
+- Take fenoprofen with food.
+This will help to protect your stomach from side-effects such as indigestion.

 Getting the most from your treatment

 - Your doctor will try to prescribe you the lowest dose for the shortest time to reduce the risk of side-effects.
-If you need to take fenoprofen for a long time, your doctor may want to prescribe another medicine along with it to protect your stomach from irritation.
+If you need to take fenoprofen for a long time, your doctor may also want to prescribe another medicine for you to take along with fenoprofen to protect your stomach from irritation.

 - Try to keep any regular appointments with your doctor.
 This is so your doctor can check on your progress, and is especially important if you are taking fenoprofen for a long-term condition.

 - If you have asthma, symptoms such as wheeze or breathlessness can be made worse by anti-inflammatories such as fenoprofen.
 If this happens to you, you should stop taking fenoprofen and see your doctor as soon as possible.